jbarneyVBFD/Stock-Predictor/README.md

 - Evaluation Metrics
   - The solution can be measured by predicting next day stock price's and comparing to the actual price's.
 - Project Design
   - The model used for predicting future stock prices will be AWS's DeepAR Forecasting.
-PCA may need to be performed here as well, due to the large amount of metrics in the dataset.
+PCA may need to be performed here as well, due to the large amount of features in the dataset.
 AWS's BlazingText will be used to perform a form of sentiment analysis when comparing the article to the next several day's stock performance.
 This will be done seperate from the initial DeepAR model.
 The sentiment analysis from 1 week to one month's worth of article's will then be added to the rest of the numerical data and a new DeepAR model will be trained and compared to the initial one.